Do you have any other impending business to attend to right now?

 It works both ways.

-When things start to improve, the other part of life starts to improve too.
+When things start to improve, other parts of life start to improve too.

 Accept That There’s No Turning Back the Clock